slbailey/Retrovue/docs/contracts/resources/CollectionIngestContract.md

 - Thresholds MAY be overridden per-run via CLI flags and/or configuration, but MUST be reported in output.
 - For existing assets matched as unchanged, no state/approval changes are made.
 For changed assets, see Asset ingest update rules in the Asset Confidence contract.

+### Metadata handling (NEW)

+B-20.
+For each discovered item, the ingest orchestration MUST construct an ingest payload containing:

+- importer_name
+- asset_type (best-effort, may fall back to ingest scope)
+- source_uri (as discovered, before local resolution)
+- editorial (if present on the item)
+- probed (if present on the item)
+- sidecar(s) (if present on the item or produced by an enricher)

+B-21.
+The ingest orchestration MUST pass the payload to the unified metadata handler `retrovue.usecases.metadata_handler.handle_ingest(...)` **before** creating the `Asset` record.

+B-22.
+The handler’s output is authoritative for per-domain metadata.
+The orchestration MUST persist any returned domains to their dedicated tables:

+- `asset_editorial(payload jsonb)`
+- `asset_probed(payload jsonb)`
+- `asset_station_ops(payload jsonb)`
+- `asset_relationships(payload jsonb)`
+- `asset_sidecar(payload jsonb)`

+B-23.
+Each metadata table MUST have an `asset_uuid` FK → `asset.uuid` with `ON DELETE CASCADE`.
+Deleting the asset MUST delete the attached metadata rows.

+B-24.
+Dry-run (`--dry-run`) MUST execute the full metadata handler and produce fully resolved metadata in the CLI output, but MUST NOT commit the `asset` row nor any of the metadata tables (entire transaction is rolled back).

 ## Output

 ### Human